 Energy is heat, or the capacity to do work.
 Power is the instantaneous measure of energy.
-In other words, at a given moment the power level might be 10 watts.
+For example, at a given moment the power level might be 10 watts.
 When this power continues steadily for 20 seconds, it adds up to 200 joules.
-Large amounts of energy are sometimes measured in kilowatt-hours (1,000 watts continued for 1 hour, or 3.6 million joules).
 Power is analogous to speed, and energy is analogous to the total distance traveled.
+(Speed \times duration = distance; Power \times duration = energy) Large amounts of energy are sometimes measured in kilowatt-hours.
+A kilowatt-hour is 1,000 watts continued for 1 hour, or 3.6 million joules.